AdaCore/gnatstudio/docs/users_guide/environment.rst

   This behavior can be disabled by setting the :guilabel:`Prefer tabs when opening documents` to :guilabel:`Manually` in the :guilabel:`Dock` section of the MacOS Sierra's System Preferences.

+*GPS crashes when modifying a local preference with Cygwin Window Manager

+  The Cygwin Window Manager incorreclty reacts when modifying a local preference with its tooltip visible.
+To prevent this issue you can enable the trace GPS.INTERNAL.CYGWIN_WINDOW_MANAGER (using --traceon on the command line or a config file).
+The related tooltips will not be shown anymore.